Art-of-Coding/slim/src/middleware/README.md

 # Middleware

-**Note:** Eventually these middlewares will be published separately, do not depend on these being included bij default!
+**Note:** Eventually these middlewares will be published separately, do not depend on these being included by default!

 ## List